Welcome & The Process

 Looking for the perfect idea is one of the major causes of the writer's block - people get stuck feeling unsatisfied with the ideas they have, or feeling the choice paralysis when trying to pick the best idea out of the list.

-Lower your expectations for how good you think an idea should be - ideas build on top of each other and evolve as you go through the writing process.
+Lower your expectations for how good you think your initial idea should be.
+Your ideas build on top of each other and evolve as you go through the writing process.
 It's much easier to improve the simple idea you already have than to come up with something brilliant out of the blue.
 Even a simple and obvious idea will turn into something interesting and unique by the time you're done with your adventure.

 Don't get it right, just get it written.
-The most important thing is to successfully complete the simplest playable adventure, just make it exist - you can always go back and improve it later.
+The most important thing is to successfully complete the simplest playable adventure, your only goal should be to just make it exist - you can always go back and improve it later.
 If you move at a steady pace and complete the adventures regularly, instead of getting stuck on one project and trying to make it perfect - you will grow much faster as a writer, be more productive, and the overall quality of your work will increase.

-Before we begin the course, make sure to join our Discord Community.
-You will get much more out of the course if you interact with the other people interested in writing adventures, actively engage in discussion, share your experience, ask questions, ask for help if you get stuck, and help other people to brainstorm their ideas (which will help you to have more ideas of your own).
+Engage with the community.
+You will get much more out of the course if you interact with the other people in our community, actively engage in discussion, share your experience, ask for feedback on your ideas, and help others.

 Contact